 • Sunday June 6, from 3:30 p.m. to 6:30 p.m.

-In this article, you will find a statement from Prof. Mariano-Goulart, Prof. Lumbroso, and Dean Mondain regarding recent developments concerning the suspension of the numerus clausus for PACES repeat students.
+In this article, you’ll find a message from Prof. Mariano-Goulart, Prof. Lumbroso, and Dean Mondain regarding recent news about the suspension of the numerus clausus for PACES repeat students.

 "Dear students,

-We invite you to read the statement from the Conference of Deans of Medical Schools, following the announcement suspending the decree on the numerus claususfor PACES repeat students, particularly the sentence The bottom line is thatunder no circumstances will the numerus clausus for PACES repeaters be reduced, nor will the number of available spots for PASS/LAS students.”
+We invite you to read the statement from the Conference of Deans of Medical Schools, following the announcement suspending the decree on the numerus claususfor PACES repeat students, particularly the sentence The key point is thatunder no circumstances will the numerus clausus for students repeating PACES be reduced, nor will the number of available spots for PASS/LAS students.”

-The first year of health studies is a challenging one for students of all generations; the unprecedented health conditions we are facing, questions about a new reform, and the various announcements made in recent months do not make things any easier.
+The first year of health studies is a challenging one for students of all generations; the exceptional health conditions we are currently facing, questions about a new reform, and the various announcements made in recent months do not make things any easier.

-We hope this message will put your mind at ease and help you regain your composure so you can prepare for your end-of-year exams as effectively as possible.
+We hope this message will put your mind at ease and help you regain your composure so you can prepare as best as possible for the end-of-year exams.

 Professor Denis Mariano-Goulart